 Potential applicants should carefully ascertain whether they are eligible in advance of applying to either programme.
-All applicants will be required to complete and pass an eligibility quiz on the online application system prior to accessing an application form.
+All applicants will be required to complete and pass a preliminary eligibility quiz on the online application system prior to accessing an application form.
+Please note that passing of the preliminary eligibility quiz and provision of access to the application form should not be taken as confirmation that all eligibility requirements for the programme have been met.
+If it becomes apparent to the Irish Research Council at any stage of the application, assessment or award offer process that an applicant does not meet the eligibility criteria, an application will be deemed ineligible and any award offer shall be withdrawn.
 Further information outlining what would deem an application ineligible is contained in section 8.

 - There is no age limit for applicants to be eligible for either programme type. - All applicants must be affiliated with an eligible Irish higher education institution or research-performing organisation. - Applications will only be accepted in either the Irish or English language3. - Applicants must not have had two previous unsuccessful applications to the relevant programme, including to strategic partner themes.
-This applies regardless of whether the applicant has changed their host institution or research topic since a previous submission. - The Irish Research Council is not in a position to award funding for research activity under any of the following prohibited areas: - human cloning for reproductive purposes; - genetic modification of human beings that could make such changes heritable (with the exception of research relating to cancer treatment of the gonads, which may be funded); or - creation of human embryos solely for the purpose of research or for the purpose of stem cell procurement, including by means of somatic cell nuclear transfer.
+This applies regardless of whether the